 The list of databases is subject to change as products are added or deleted.
 Any member of the Southern community may recommend the acquisition of new electronic products.
 All requests, however, will be evaluated by the reference librarians before purchase.

 Guides on searching specific databases can be found on the library home page under Research Guides.
-Print copies of some guides are available on the "Info to Go" rack near the Reference Desk.
+Print copies of some guides are available on the "Info to Go" rack near the Research & Information Desk.